 The UID of your GKE cluster.

 Cluster project metadata is stored under the following directory.
-For a full list of Compute Engine project metadata entries, see Project metadata.

 Your Google Cloud project ID.